 Kellea is a UW-Madison Sociology PhD student with a focus on international women's rights.
 She holds a B.A. in Public Policy and Feminist Studies from Stanford University and an M.S. in Sociology from UW-Madison.
 For the past 10 years, Kellea has worked with international human rights organizations including the Global Fund for Women, the International Accountability Project, and the Fund for Gender Equality at UN Women.
 She teaches women's self-defense and can sing one song in Quechua.

-Before going to grad school, Naama worked on budgetary gender mainstreaming in Israel and volunteered with feminist peace organizations.
-She wrote her thesis on Inter-Cultural Dialogues, a student-led course at the Sociology department.
-Her dissertation will look at gender aspects of the social movements which mobilized in Wisconsin and in Israel during 2011 (and since).
-She'd love to connect with people via twitter: @naamangr and her developing English blog is: http://naamangr.blogspot.com/
+Before going to grad school, I worked on budgetary gender mainstreaming in Israel and volunteered with feminist peace organizations.
+I am currently writing a dissertation on Inter-Cultural Dialogues, a student-led course at the Sociology department which I am fortunate enough to work with as a project assistant.
+My PhD thesis will look at gender aspects of the social movements which mobilized in Wisconsin and in Israel during 2011 (and since).
+I'd love to connect with people via twitter: naamangr and my developing English blog is: http://naamangr.blogspot.com/

 Mytoan Nguyen Akbar has broad research interests in racial and ethnic studies as these issues relate to globalization and migration.
 Her dissertation about the return migration experiences of Vietnamese Americans (in both the "1.5" and 2nd generation) extends current research on how migration can have consequences for both sending and receiving communities, especially for transnational kinship networks, cosmopolitan expatriate communities, and career advancement in a post-financial recession era.
 The situated context of migration across borders leads to new social and occupational hierarchies that are fertile ground for intersectional studies of race, class, and gender dynamics.